Navigating Reverse Bullying

 Promote Transparency and Accountability: Foster a culture of open communication where employees feel comfortable addressing issues directly.
 Encourage feedback and empower managers to hold individuals accountable for their behavior.

-Establish Clear Expectations: Set clear expectations for behavior and performance, and communicate them consistently across the organization.
+Establish Clear Expectations: Set clear expectations for behavior and performance and communicate them consistently across the organization.
 Ensure that everyone understands the consequences of inappropriate conduct.

 Provide Support and Resources: Offer support services such as conflict resolution training, leadership development programs, and access to HR resources.
 Equip managers with the tools they need to address challenging situations effectively.